Independent coordination for medical treatment in Thailand

 How Long to Stay in Thailand

 Plan for 7–10 days.
 Day one covers consultation and weight-bearing X-rays.
-Surgery is typically on day two.
+Surgery is typically on day two, with one to two nights in hospital afterwards.
 The remaining days allow for wound checks, suture review, and a follow-up X-ray to confirm satisfactory alignment before your surgeon clears you to fly.

 What's Included in a Medical Trip

 Your care coordinator manages hospital transfers, surgery scheduling, and all follow-up.
-The surgical quote covers surgeon fees, anaesthesia, facility, hardware, surgical shoe, physiotherapy, and aftercare.
+The quote covers the surgeon, anaesthesia, operating theatre, one to two nights in hospital, nursing and ward medication.
+The screws and plates are quoted separately, your X-rays and pre-operative clearance sit outside the quote, and while a pre-operative rehabilitation assessment is included, a course of physiotherapy after surgery is not.
 Flights and accommodation are arranged separately, with nearby hotel recommendations from your coordinator.

 Recovery in Bangkok